Qing Zhou

 Initially funded by Foundation for Child Development Young Scholars Program (http://www.fcd-us.org/programs/programs_show.htm?doc_id=447982), this on-going longitudinal study aims to examine the childhood risk and protective factors for mental health adjustment and competence in a socioeconomically diverse sample of 258 first and second generation Chinese American (CA) immigrant children starting in 1st and 2nd grade.
 A multi-method (questionnaire, behavioral task, and neuropsychological and academic achievement test) and multi-informant (parent, teacher, and child report) methodological approach is used in assessment.
 This project will have implications for public policy and educational and clinical practices serving children of immigrant families.
 Specifically, the study can help develop instruments for identifying immigrant children at high risk for maladjustment, and provide the knowledge base for developing effective interventions for reducing maladjustment and promoting competence for children of immigrant families.
 This study is conducted in collaboration with Professor Alexandra Main at University of California-Merced and Professor Stephen Chen at Wellesley College.

-We have completed three waves of assessments (Wave 1 in 2007-2009, Wave 2 in 2009-2011, and Wave 3 in 2017-2018) and have published a number of papers from this study.
+We have completed four waves of assessments (Wave 1 in 2007-2009, Wave 2 in 2009-2011, Wave 3 in 2017-2018, and Wave 4 in 2023-2024) and have published a number of papers from this study.

 Grandparent Involvement in Childrearing in Chinese American Immigrant Families